edezhic/prest/examples/blog/posts/under-the-hood.md

 Third, it's written in Rust because it provides reliability, performance and a great WASM ecosystem.

-There are plenty of dependencies...
+There are plenty of dependencies... maud, tokio,

 Notes about architectural choices:
 * WRY - awesome but I decided to focus on PWA thing, seems to have better platform support and easier to use.